Leading the World in GM Fish Detection

 The science behind

-The Eurofins GeneScan test is based on real-time polymerase chain reaction (PCR).
-The high specificity of PCR is achieved by the use of so-called primers, short single-stranded DNA fragments, which are specific for the target DNA sequence and help amplify the target DNA sequence that is located between the two primer sequences.
-Whereas conventional PCR uses gel electrophoresis to make the amplified products visible, state-of-the-art real-time PCR methods use a so-called probe which is a further single-stranded DNA molecule labelled with a fluorescent reporter dye at one end and a quencher molecule at the other.
+The Eurofins GeneScan Technologies test is based on real-time polymerase chain reaction (PCR).
+The high specificity of PCR is achieved by the use of so-called primers and probes, short single-stranded DNA fragments, which are specific for the target DNA sequence and help amplify the target DNA sequence that is located between the two primer sequences.
+Whereas conventional PCR uses gel electrophoresis to make the amplified products visible, state-of the-art real-time PCR methods use a so-called probe which is a further single-stranded DNA molecule labelled with a fluorescent reporter dye at one end and a quencher molecule at the other.
 The DNA polymerase, an enzyme necessary for the PCR process, degrades the probe, releasing the fluorescent reporter molecule and therefore leading to an increase in fluorescence which can be measured in real-time.